SkafteNicki/dtu_mlops/README.md

 # Machine Learning Operations

 This repository contains the exercises for the DTU course Machine Learning Operations (MLOps).
-All exercises are writting in the [Python](https://www.python.org/) programming language and formatted into a combination of scripts and [Jupyter Notebooks](https://jupyter.org/).
+All exercises are written in the [Python](https://www.python.org/) programming language and formatted into a combination of scripts and [Jupyter Notebooks](https://jupyter.org/).

 ## MLOps: What is it?

 A compound of “machine learning” and “operations”, refers to the practice for collaboration and communication between data scientists and operations professionals to help manage production ML (or deep learning) lifecycle.
-The lifecycle consist of a design, development and operations phase that are all equal important to get a functional machine learning model.
+The life cycle consist of a design, development and operations phase that are all equal important to get a functional machine learning model.

-Reading resourses:
+Reading resources:
 * https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning.
   Introduction blog post for those that have never heard about MLOps
 * https://towardsdatascience.com/ml-ops-machine-learning-as-an-engineering-discipline-b86ca4874a3f.
 Great document
   from google about the different levels of MLOps
 * https://ml-ops.org/content/mlops-principles.
-The principals of MLOps
+The principles of MLOps
 * https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf.
 Great paper about the
 technical "depth" in machine learning (can also be found in the litterature folder)